3 Signs that Avoidance is Holding Your Relationship Back

 Here are three signs that avoidance is holding back your relationship:

-1. You and/or your partner use silence, humor, or distraction tactics to smile over pain or dismiss what’s happening.
+1. You and/or your partner use silence, humor, or diversion tactics to gloss over pain and/or dismiss what’s happening.

 2. You and/or your partner never or rarely experience conflict, both preferring to deal with issues autonomously.